Tennessee vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 143.5

-Tennessee has gone 4-4-0 against the spread, while Illinois' ATS record this season is 3-4-0.
-The Volunteers have a 5-3-0 record hitting the over, while games involving the Fighting Illini have a record of 2-5-0 when it comes to hitting the over.
+Tennessee's record against the spread so far this season is 4-4-0, while Illinois' is 3-4-0.
+The Volunteers have a 5-3-0 record going over the point total, while games involving the Fighting Illini have a record of 2-5-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM